-Well, partly because my kids are out of school for Christmas break — and partly because it’s just what you do this time of year — I thought I’d post a roundup of the main times you might want to consider outsourcing your content development.
+Well, partly because my kids are out of school for Christmas break — and partly because it’s just what you do this time of year — I thought I’d post a roundup of the main times you might want to outsource your content development.
 If you have more reasons to add to the list, please feel free to do so in the comments!

 Your writer will be out on maternity leave, vacation, etc.